binder-project/binder-docs/markdown/faq.md

 # frequently asked questions

-These are questions that commonly come up for users of the public Binder deployment.
+These are questions that frequently come up for users of the public Binder deployment.

 ### where is this running?